The 10 most innovative music companies of 2021

 For democratizing studio quality sound

 Dolby, a leader in audio across entertainment, introduced a suite of tools and upgrades aimed at improving the quality of recordings and livestreams.
 Last year, Dolby released recording app Dolby On, which received more than 1 million downloads.
 As the COVID-19 pandemic pushed more people to find ways to replicate the live experience, Dolby On expanded to include live streaming capabilities that focus on sound-related features, including noise reduction and stereo widening.
-Dolby also partnered with music distribution and streaming service SoundCloud to create SoundCloud Mastering.
-Powered by Dolby’s new API platform Dolby.io, SoundCloud Mastering filters uploaded tracks through Dolby’s automatic audio mastering technology.
+Dolby also partnered with music distribution and streaming service SoundCloud to create Mastering on SoundCloud, Powered by Dolby.
+Leveraging Dolby’s new API platform Dolby.io, the SoundCloud product filters uploaded tracks through Dolby’s automatic audio mastering technology.

 8. Royalty Exchange